 By broadcasting CEO messages through video, a company is able to show that the CEO is knowledgeable about the company’s current goals, prospects and challenges.
 It can be difficult to achieve this type of unique connection through text, such as CEO letters and emails — which, to an employee, could have been sent by anyone.
 Video indicates that the CEO values their communications with their employees and is willing to set aside the time to work on them.

 2. Corporate Changes

-Some changes are good, some changes are bad — but all changes are frightening for most employees.
+Some changes are good, some changes are bad — but all changes can be frightening for employees.
 Any time there is a new development in the corporate structure, employees will be wary.
 A business can get ahead of any anxiety by being clear, transparent and timely.
 Video is uniquely suited towards these forms of announcement.
-Video can be used not only to discuss corporate changes but also to show that they won’t have a negative impact on the business and employees, cutting down on speculation and addressing concerns.
+Internal communication videos can be used not only to discuss corporate changes but also to show that they won’t have a negative impact on the business and employees, cutting down on speculation and addressing concerns.
 Through video, a company can control exactly what type of message they’re sending out regarding issues that might be otherwise altered through rumor and repetition.

 3. Progress Updates

 On a corporate level, employees need to feel as though they are in the loop or they lose their feeling of connection and control within a company.
 Regular progress updates through internal video communications will keep employees motivated and educated.
 By being all on the same page, a company will feel less like a place of work and more like a team focused on achieving similar goals.
 On an employee level, the ability to transmit progress updates via video to coworkers or managerial staff makes it much easier for them to describe more difficult concepts and explain current objectives.
 Tone and information that is usually lost through email and instant messaging can be retained through video.